Time Series as Images: Vision Transformer for Irregularly Sampled Time Series: More Experimental Details

 \subsection{Self-supervised Learning}

 We preliminary explored masked image modeling self-supervised pre-training on the time series line graph images.
 We randomly mask columns of patches with a width of 32 on each line graph within a grid cell.
 The masking ratio is set as 50\%.
-Since the self-supervised pre-training usually requires a large amount of unlabelled data, we experimented on the largest dataset P19, which has 38803 samples.
-We trained the Swin Transformer model for 10 epochs with batch size 48.
+We finetuned the Swin Transformer model for 10 epochs with batch size 48.
 The learning rate is 2e-5.
 Following~\cite{mim}, we use a linear layer to reconstruct the pixel values and employ an $\ell_1$ loss on the masked pixels: